 27. Organizational changes between MONRE and MAF and within MONRE: GoL policy to move DFRM and PFRM from MONRE back to MAF has resulted in delay in preparation of the 7PFRM subprojects during mid 2016-March 2017 and also increase the number of subprojects for LENS2 (from 41 subprojects to 49 subprojects).
 Final decision regarding organization of PFRMs and the MTR reactivated the preparation and appraisal of 3 PFRMs subprojects (VTP, SVK, and BKX) and they have been endorsed by TC in March 2017.
 The remaining 4PFRMs submitted for TC endorsement the end of September 2017.
 3 PFRMs could be implemented in late 2017 and the rest in early 2018.
 As for MONRE, during April-June 2017, there was an internal reorganization of MONRE agencies which may further affect the implementation of MONRE subprojects, especially DESIA and DEQP.
 Nonetheless, it is expected that the process were completed in December 2017 and the activities will be continued and accelerated as much as possible.

-EPF Project Administration
+LENS2 SUBProject Administration

-EPF-specific Results Indicators in LENS2 Project
+3.1) EPF-specific Results Indicators in LENS2 Project